 Even though you’ve never been in this position before, you come prepared.
 In your right hand you have a five-pound hammer, and in your left hand you wield an industrial screwdriver.
 This is not a normal day and plastic ice scrappers will not do the job.
 The howl you saved from your smashed left toe, you let erupt as you bring hammer crashing down on the roof of your car… THUD!!!

 The hammer bounces off the car.
 You raise your arm and hit the car again.
 You keep hammering.
 You hammer and hammer like John Henry.
 And even though you are colder than you have ever been, little spurts of joy shoot though your body, because when’s the last time you took a hammer to a motorized vehicle?
 (Not since high school.)

 You pound and pound and then… CRACK!!!
-A tiny fissure appears in the block of ice.
+A tiny fissure.
 You wiggle your screwdriver into the tiny gap and quickly raise your hammer into the air for quick strike.
 But with all your hammering and mounting euphoria, you completely miss the head of the screwdriver.
-The hammer glances off the roof, leaves your hand, sails into the icy street and slides underneath a parked car.
+The hammer glances off the roof, leaves your hand and sails into the icy street.

 “Sheik!”
 You scream.
 You lunge for the hammer, but slip and fall on your back.
 Such a foolish move should have landed you in traction, but no pain comes because six inches of clothing separates you from the icy street.
 You will be fine, but there is still a problem.
 In your hurried panic and mounting euphoria, you started to sweat and that sweat will soon turn to ice if you begin to cool down.
 You need to get back on your feet and start hammering.